Xuan-Zhang-arc/Archaeoriddle_PPM_HG_F_relationship/README.md

 │   └── Xuan_Zhang_EAA_presentation_slides.pdf
 ├── README.md
 └── Sites/
-├── Biblio_data.csv
+│   ├── Biblio_data.csv
-├── all_sites_for_R.csv
+│   └── all_sites_for_R.csv
 └── XZ-FHG.R
  ```

 # Part 3: How to use the files/folders

-If users wish to run this proposal on their own devices, they must download all files except for the `README.md` and the `Presentation_and_proposal` folder.
+If users wish to run this proposal on their own devices, they should download all files except for the `README.md` and the `Presentation_and_proposal` folder.

 **Step 1**: Open `XZ-FHG.R` in Neovim or RStudio.